Let’s Encrypt has announced that it will no longer send certificate expiration notification emails. What now?

 • Uses numeric time-series data, which is ideal for dynamic, service-oriented, and microservices-based architectures

-• Standalone service with no dependency on external network or storage
+• Standalone service with no dependency on an external network or storage

 • Doesn’t need extensive infrastructure to operate